PCeja/simplepractice-ruby-testing-suit/README.md

 ### Key Features
 **🔐 Cookie-Based Session Management**
-- Login is performed once and cookies are persisted locally:
+- Login is performed once and cookies are persisted lolcally:
 - Subsequent test runs reuse cached session (~5s vs ~13s per run)
-- Auto-expires sessions after 4 hours for security -> Since I don't know the real expiration value. -> This can be personalized in the project.
+- Auto-expires sessions after 0.5 hours for security -> Since I don't know the real expiration value. -> This can be personalized in the project -> ```SESSION_MAX_AGE_HOURS```
 - I used `capybara-sessionkeeper` gem for reliable cookie handling

 ## 👥 Contributing